oesteve/snapcomponents/docs/article-csv-import.md

   "articles": [
     {
       "id": 1,
-      "name": "article-1",
       "title": "First Article",
       "description": "This is the first article",
-      "content": "This is the content of the first article."
+      "content": "This is the content of the first article.", "category": "General"
     },
     {
       "id": 2,
-      "name": "article-2",
       "title": "Second Article",
       "description": "This is the second article",
-      "content": "This is the content of the second article."
+      "content": "This is the content of the second article.", "category": "Technology"
     }
   ]
 }